Crab trap: Types

+Maryland

 The Maryland crab pot is an enclosed framework of wire with four openings.
 These openings are constructed so that when the crabs enter to eat the bait, they cannot escape, and instead become immediately trapped.
 Once the crab becomes trapped and cannot leave the same way they entered, they float upward and go through the openings of the inner wire portion, which permanently traps the crab.

 The Maryland crab pot is a cube, generally two cubic feet and when baited and weighted, might weigh fifteen pounds or more.
 Sometimes it is left on the bottom for twelve to twenty-four hours or more.
 The end of the nylon rope is attached to a marked floating buoy so the location can be found and the pot retrieved.
 The Maryland crab pot is baited from the bottom with several oily fish.
 This is done by turning the pot on its side, stuffing the bait into the wire container, and closing the opening by securing the flap under the rubber tubing.
 The pot is then dropped into the water and when the crab fisher returns, pulls the pot up and into their boat.

+West Coast

 West Coast crab pots, which are primarily used for catching Dungeness crabs, vary slightly from the Maryland style crab pot.
 When the crabs enter either of the two funnel-type openings in search of bait, they are unable to exit through these funnel openings and become entrapped in the pot.

+Ring crab traps

 Ring crab traps are very popular along the Oregon and Washington Coast.
 They are primarily used in river mouths and protected bays, but it is possible to use crab rings off the open shoreline.
 A crab ring is a simple piece of equipment that contains two wire rings that form the top and bottom of a collapsible basket.
 The lower ring is smaller than the upper ring and connected with a strong netting that forms the sides.
 Heavy chicken wire, cotton webbing or other suitable materials are used for the bottom.

 After the bait is tied securely to the bottom of the basket, the lower basket sinks to the bay bottom where the sides collapse and the top and bottom rings lie together, leaving only a flat platform of tempting bait that the crab can easily reach.
 After the ring has been left on the bottom, the crabber raises the ring rapidly by pulling up with a rope, which prevents the crabs from escaping while the basket is pulled to the boat.
 While ring traps may allow crabs to escape more easily, their advantage is that they remain on the bottom for much shorter periods, typically a maximum of 20 minutes or so, versus the 30-45 minutes required for a crab pot to work effectively.